 Brenda Joyce Leahy has travelled to France many times but finds there’s always more explorations awaiting her.
 She loves historical fiction and thinks she was born a century too late but can’t imagine her life without computers or cell phones.
 So, perhaps, she arrived in the world at just the right moment to tell these stories.

 She grew up on a farm near Taber, Alberta but now lives with her family near the Rocky Mountains in Calgary, Alberta.
 After over 20 years practising law, she has returned to her first love of writing fiction.
 She is a member of several writing organizations, including the Society of Children’s Book Writers and Illustrators (SCBWI); her profile there is http://www.scbwi.org/members-public/brenda-johnson-2.
 The Art of Rebellion is also profiled on the Humber School of Writers’ website at http://creativearts.humber.ca/programs/school-writers/published-books.
 Brenda is also a member of the Historical Novel Society: http://www.historicalnovelsociety.org, and CANSCAIP (Canadian Society of Children’s Authors, Illustrators and Performers) and leads a YA/MG writers’ critique group in Calgary.
+Most recently, she was a member of an expert panel on Character Agency in YA, at the 2020 When Words Collide Conference.

 The Art of Rebellion is her first Young Adult novel, published by Rebelight Publishing, spring 2016.